krobelus/rate-experiments/README.md

    in the lemma.
 This requires one witness (counter-example) for each possible pivot in the failing lemma.
 The pivot has to be specified for each witness.
    - `DRAT-pivot-is-first-literal`: Similar, but there is only one witness.
    The pivot needs to be the first literal in the lemma.
+We added the distinction between these two formats because it was not clear which one should be universally used.
 - `proof_step` specifies the proof step that failed, starting at one.
   For the remainder of this section, let the lemma denote the clause that is introduced by the referenced proof step.
 In case of a textual proof this